 Most biotech companies in Munich are gathered in Martinsried, a suburb on the outskirts of the city that also hosts two prestigious Max Planck research institutes that specialize in biochemistry and neurobiology.

-We asked experts to help us put together a list of the most remarkable biotech companies in this beautiful city, be it for their size, innovative technology, or influence in the biotech industry.
+We asked experts to help us put together a list of the most remarkable biotech companies in Munich, be it for their size, innovative technology, or influence in the biotech industry.

 Morphosys is one of just a few biotech companies in Europe valued at over €1Bn.
 Founded in 1992, the company specializes in the development of antibody treatments for a variety of different conditions.
 In 2017, Morphosis launched its first antibody, Tremfya, which is used to treat psoriasis.
 The company has a pipeline of over 100 drugs covering areas such as cancer, dementia, infectious disease, and inflammation.
 Among its multiple partners are Novartis, GSK, Roche, and Bayer.